oljung/portfolio-project-two/README.md

 ### 1.5 User stories

-- As an ownder, I want to make sure new users are able to find sufficent information to play the game
+- As an owner, I want to make sure new users are able to find sufficent information to play the game
-- As an ownder, I want to make the user have the retro feel from the moment they enter the site
+- As an owner, I want to make the user have the retro feel from the moment they enter the site
-- As an ownder, I want to make sure the game is playable and that the clues left in the game are not to difficult to find
+- As an owner, I want to make sure the game is playable and that the clues left in the game are not to difficult to find
 - As a user, I want to learn more about the inspiration for the game
 - As a user, I want to learn how to play the game
 - As a user, I want a retro game that is close enough to the classics to feel right, but still gives me a new experience